toitware/toit-provision/README.md

 ```sh
 jag container install -D jag.disabled -D jag.timeout=2m  provision ble_provision.toit
 ```
-When the device reboots it will automatically start the provisioning process.

 ### With the Toit SDK

 Download a Toit SDK from https://github.com/toitlang/toit/releases.
-You will need the `toit-PLATFORM.tar.gz` and a firmware envelope (`firmware-MODEL.gz`).
+You will need the `toit-PLATFORM.tar.gz` and a matching firmware envelope (`firmware-MODEL.gz`) from https://github.com/toitlang/envelopes.

 Unzip the SDK and add the `toit/bin` and `toit/tools` folder to your path.